 Prescription drug addiction usually begins in one of three ways.
-Quite often, it begins with legitimate use of a prescribed medication.
+Quite often, it begins with legitimate use of a prescribed medication and spins out of control until the user requires prescription drug addiction treatment.
 Commonly abused prescription medications tend to fall into one of several classes, including:

 In the case of opioid addiction, the patient usually receives their first prescription after surgery or treatment for chronic pain.
 Those who abuse stimulants or central nervous system depressants often begin by seeking treatment for a wide variety of conditions, from mood disorders to sleep disorders.
 As for illegitimate users, many acquire their drugs through a friend, family member or drug dealer.
 There are also many medical professionals who begin taking prescription drugs after diverting inventory from the facility at which they are employed.
 No matter how the drugs are acquired, their use often persists until prescription drug addiction treatment becomes necessary.

 Dangers of Prescription Drug Addiction

 Due to the wide array of prescription drugs available, side effects may vary.
 For instance, those who overuse depressants may experience respiratory issues, reduced heart rate, or loss of consciousness that sometimes results in coma.
 Stimulants can lead to hyperactivity, increased blood pressure, sleep disruptions, erratic behavior, hallucinations and seizures.
 Opioid addiction, rates of which have risen greatly in recent years, may lead to respiratory depression, nausea, anxiety, mood swings, and severely debilitating withdrawal symptoms.

 Mixing drug types increases the risk of side effects, and often leads to a greater chance of overdose.
 Those who mix drugs must generally begin their prescription drug addiction treatment at the medical detox stage to prevent severe withdrawal dangers.